Matrix Decomposition and Applications: LU Decomposition

-Under mild conditions on the leading principal minors of matrix $\bA$, the LU decomposition will not involve the permutation matrix. \begin{theoremHigh}[LU Decomposition without Permutation] For any $n\times n$ square matrix $\bA$, if all the leading principal minors are nonzero, i.e., $\det(\bA_{1:k,1:k})\neq 0$, for all $k\in \{1,2,\ldots, n\}$, then $\bA$ can be factored as
+If the leading principal minors of matrix $\bA$ satisfy mild conditions, the LU decomposition does not require a permutation matrix, which we now recall in the following theorem: \begin{theoremHigh}[LU decomposition without permutation] Let $\bA$ be an $n\times n$ square matrix with nonzero leading principal minors, i.e., $\det(\bA_{1:k,1:k})\neq 0$, for all $k\in \{1,2,\ldots, n\}$.
+Then, $\bA$ can be decomposed as

-where $\bL$ is a unit lower triangular matrix (i.e., lower triangular matrix with all 1's on the diagonal), and $\bU$ is a \textbf{nonsingular} upper triangular matrix.
+where $\bL$ is a unit lower triangular matrix (i.e., a lower triangular matrix with all 1's on the diagonal), and $\bU$ is a \textit{nonsingular} upper triangular matrix.
+Specifically, this decomposition is \textbf{unique}; see Corollary~\ref{corollary:unique-lu-without-permutation}. \end{theoremHigh}